 Location: 105 Foley Mountain Lane, Westport, 55 kilometres (under an hour drive) north of Kingston.

 Where to stay: Soak up small-town hospitality at The Cove Country Inn overlooking the lake in Westport.

 Where to stay: There’s an accommodation option to suit every style and budget in Canada’s most cosmopolitan city.
+For proximity, the Toronto Don Valley Hotel is located a short distance away.
 But if its views you’re after, check out the vista from Hotel X, Toronto’s waterfront oasis.

 Location: 502729 Grey Road 1, east of Wiarton, 75 kilometres (under an hour drive) south of Tobermory and 95 kilometres (just over an hour drive) northwest of Blue Mountain.